 The Quaker Welcome Center is a green building, the first floor provides a living room-style meeting space and a conference room.
 The entrance to the center is the garden at 245 2nd Street, NE, Washington, DC 20002.

-In 2019, the FCNL Education Fund assumed control and management of the William Penn House.
-The William Penn House, a 501 (c) (3) nonprofit, promotes Quaker advocacy from a learning and hospitality center on Capitol Hill.
+In 2019, the FCNL Education Fund assumed control and management of Friends Place on Capitol Hill, formally the William Penn House.
+Friends Place, a 501 (c) (3) nonprofit, promotes civic engagement from a learning and hospitality center on Capitol Hill.

 The house can accommodate visitors to the U.S. Capitol and host participants to training programs on advocacy and civic engagement.
-William Penn House is located at 515 East Capitol Street, SE, Washington, DC 20003, six blocks from the Capitol.
+It is located at 515 East Capitol Street, SE, Washington, DC 20003, six blocks from the Capitol.

 Indigenous Land Acknowledgement